Ready to say goodbye to debt for good? Learn More

 Why Am I Being Contacted About a Debt I Don’t Owe?

-If you have fallen behind on medical bills, credit card debt, or other bills, you may receive a call or letter from the original creditor or a debt collector seeking payment.
+If you have fallen behind on medical bills, credit card debt, or other bills, the original creditor or a debt collector may contact you to ask for payment.

-Usually, the original creditor – or an in-house collection department or contracted collection agency — will try to collect on the overdue debt.
+Usually, the original creditor will try to collect on the overdue debt.
 If the account remains delinquent, the lender may charge off the debt and sell it to a collection agency.

-Because unpaid debt accounts are bought and sold frequently, it’s unfortunately quite common for people to be contacted about a debt they don’t owe.
-If this happens to you, you’ll want to dispute the debt both with the creditor or debt collector and with any credit reporting agency that is showing inaccurate information on your credit report.
+Unpaid debt accounts are bought and sold frequently.
+So, unfortunately, it’s common for people to be contacted about a debt they don’t owe.
+If this happens to you, you can dispute the debt.
+You can file disputes with the creditor or debt collector.
+You can also file a dispute with any credit reporting agency that shows inaccurate information on your credit report.

-How Do I Dispute a Debt With a Creditor or Debt Collector?
+How To Dispute a Debt Collection With Creditors & Debt Collectors

 Disputing a debt with the original creditor or a debt collector is fairly straightforward.
 The process looks like this: